JTAG

-JTAG (named after the Joint Test Action Group which codified it) is an industry standard for verifying designs and testing printed circuit boards after manufacture.
+JTAG (named after the Joint Test Action Group which codified it) is an industry standard for verifying designs of and testing printed circuit boards after manufacture.

 JTAG implements standards for on-chip instrumentation in electronic design automation (EDA) as a complementary tool to digital simulation.
 It specifies the use of a dedicated debug port implementing a serial communications interface for low-overhead access without requiring direct external access to the system address and data buses.
 The interface connects to an on-chip Test Access Port (TAP) that implements a stateful protocol to access a set of test registers that present chip logic levels and device capabilities of various parts.

 The Joint Test Action Group formed in 1985 to develop a method of verifying designs and testing printed circuit boards after manufacture.
 In 1990 the Institute of Electrical and Electronics Engineers codified the results of the effort in IEEE Standard 1149.1-1990, entitled Standard Test Access Port and Boundary-Scan Architecture.

-The JTAG standards have been extended by many semiconductor chip manufacturers with specialized variants to provide vendor-specific features.
+The JTAG standards have been extended by multiple semiconductor chip manufacturers with specialized variants to provide vendor-specific features.

 History

 In the 1980s, multi-layer circuit boards and integrated circuits (ICs) using ball grid array and similar mounting technologies were becoming standard, and connections were being made between ICs that were not available to probes.
 The majority of manufacturing and field faults in circuit boards were due to poor solder joints on the boards, imperfections among board connections, or the bonds and bond wires from IC pads to pin lead frames.
 The Joint Test Action Group (JTAG) was formed in 1985 to provide a pins-out view from one IC pad to another so these faults could be discovered.

 The industry standard became an IEEE standard in 1990 as IEEE Std.
-1149.1-1990 after many years of initial use.
+1149.1-1990 after years of initial use.
 In the same year, Intel released their first processor with JTAG (the 80486) which led to quicker industry adoption by all manufacturers.
 In 1994, a supplement that contains a description of the boundary scan description language (BSDL) was added.
 Further refinements regarding the use of all-zeros for EXTEST, separating the use of SAMPLE from PRELOAD and better implementation for OBSERVE_ONLY cells were made and released in 2001.
 Since 1990, this standard has been adopted by electronics companies around the world.
 Boundary scan is now mostly synonymous with JTAG, but JTAG has essential uses beyond such manufacturing applications.

+The 2013 revision of IEEE Std.
+1149.1 has introduced a vast set of optional features, associated extensions to BSDL, and a new procedural description language (PDL) based on Tcl.